grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ir.md

 Incident monitoring capability for the organization

 mechanisms supporting and/or implementing the tracking and documenting of system security incidents

+### ir-5.1: Automated Tracking, Data Collection, and Analysis

+Track incidents and collect and analyze incident information using {{ insert: param, ir-5.1_prm_1 }}.

+Automated mechanisms for tracking incidents and collecting and analyzing incident information include Computer Incident Response Centers or other electronic databases of incidents and network monitoring devices.

+incidents are tracked using {{ insert: param, ir-05.01_odp.01 }};

+incident information is collected using {{ insert: param, ir-05.01_odp.02 }};

+incident information is analyzed using {{ insert: param, ir-05.01_odp.03 }}.

+Incident response policy

+procedures addressing incident monitoring

+incident response records and documentation

+system security plan

+incident response plan

+other relevant documents or records

+Organizational personnel with incident monitoring responsibilities

+organizational personnel with information security responsibilities

+Incident monitoring capability for the organization

+automated mechanisms supporting and/or implementing the tracking and documenting of system security incidents

 ### ir-6: Incident Reporting